laurentperrinet/laurentperrinet.github.io/content/authors/alberto-vergani/_index.md

 ## Research context

 This project is funded by the French National Research Agency (ANR) under the [ANR Horizontal V1](https://laurentperrinet.github.io/grant/anr-horizontal-v1/) grant (coordinator Y. Frégnac) which aims at understanding the emergence of sensory predictions linking local shape attributes (orientation, contour) to global indices of movement (direction, speed, trajectory) at the earliest stage of cortical processing (primary visual cortex, i.e. V1).
-The cross-talk between physiological and theoretical approaches is fostered by the close collaboration with the teams of Frédéric Chavane at INT and Yves Frégnac at UNIC.
+The cross-talk between physiological and theoretical approaches is fostered by the close collaboration with the teams of Frederic Chavane at INT and Yves Frégnac at UNIC.
 The theoretical work is performed in close collaboration with [Lyle Muller](https://www.mullerlab.ca/) (Western U) and Jan Antolik (Prague).
 This project is primarily hosted at the [Institut de Neurosciences de la Timone](http://www.int.univ-amu.fr/?lang=en).

 # References

 * <a name="Antolik2019"> Antolik, J, C Monier, Y Frégnac, AP Davison.
 (2019). </a> "[A comprehensive data-driven model of cat primary visual cortex.](https://www.biorxiv.org/content/10.1101/416156v1)" *BioRxiv*, 416156.

-* <a name="BoutinFranciosiniChavaneRuffierPerrinet20"> Boutin, Victor, Angelo Franciosini, Frédéric Chavane, Franck Ruffier, and Laurent U Perrinet.
+* <a name="BoutinFranciosiniChavaneRuffierPerrinet20"> Boutin, Victor, Angelo Franciosini, Frederic Chavane, Franck Ruffier, and Laurent U Perrinet.
 (2019). </a> "[Sparse Deep Predictive Coding captures contour integration capabilities of the early visual system.](https://arxiv.org/abs/1902.07651)" *arXiv*

 * <a name="Chavane2000"> Chavane, F., C. Monier, V. Bringuier, P. Baudot, L. Borg-Graham, J. Lorenceau, and Y. Frégnac.
 2000. </a> "The Visual Cortical Association Field: A Gestalt Concept or a Psychophysiological Entity?" *Frontiers in System Neuroscience* 4(5): 1-26.

 * <a name="Chavane2011"> Chavane, F., Sharon, D., Jancke, D., Marre, O., Frégnac, Y. and Grinvald, A.  (2011). </a> "[Lateral spread of orientation selectivity in V1 is controlled by intracortical cooperativity.](https://doi.org/10.1016/S0928-4257(00)01096-2)" *Journal of Physiology Paris* 94 (5-6): 333--42.

-* <a name="Chemla2018"> Chemla, Sandrine, Alexandre Reynaud, Matteo diVolo, Yann Zerlaut, Laurent Perrinet, Alain Destexhe, and Frédéric Chavane. </a> (2018). "[Suppressive Waves Disambiguate the Representation of Long-Range Apparent Motion in Awake Monkey V1.](https://doi.org/10.1523/JNEUROSCI.2792-18.2019)" *Journal of Neuroscience* 39 (22) 4282-4298.
+* <a name="Chemla2018"> Chemla, Sandrine, Alexandre Reynaud, Matteo diVolo, Yann Zerlaut, Laurent Perrinet, Alain Destexhe, and Frederic Chavane. </a> (2018). "[Suppressive Waves Disambiguate the Representation of Long-Range Apparent Motion in Awake Monkey V1.](https://doi.org/10.1523/JNEUROSCI.2792-18.2019)" *Journal of Neuroscience* 39 (22) 4282-4298.

 * <a name="Field1993"> Field, D.J., Hayes, A. and Hess, R.F.
 (1993). </a> "[Contour integration by the human visual system: Evidence for a local “association field”.](https://doi.org/10.1016/0042-6989(93)90156-Q)" *Vision Research* 33 (2), pp. 173-193.